-The UK ETS has been running since May 2021.
-Significant changes will be coming in from 2024.
-This FAQ page gives answers to each of the most common questions the Hub gets about the scheme.
+The UK Emissions Trading Scheme has been running since May 2021 and is set to expand into more sectors from next year.
+The Hub team get a lot of queries about the scheme, so we created this FAQ to answer the most common questions.
 If your question isn’t answered here, get in touch and we’ll do our best to help.

 What is the UK Emissions Trading Scheme?

-Cap-and-trade systems like the UK ETS are compatible with a free market economy because they don’t seek to control how and where emissions are created – they just allocate a financial value to each unit of emissions and let the market do the rest.
-Crucially, every year the overall cap is lowered, which means the cost of emissions allowances goes up.
-This is intended to incentivise emissions cuts and investment in less polluting technologies.
+Cap and trade systems like the UK ETS are considered compatible with a free market economy because they do not seek to control how and where emissions are created.
+By allocating a financial value to each unit of emissions, it leaves that up to the market.
+Crucially, every year the overall cap is lowered, which means the cost of emissions allowances goes up and the financial case for decarbonisation gets stronger.

-Why does the UK have its own ETS?
+Why does the UK have its own emissions trading scheme?

-The UK used to be part of the EU’s own emissions trading system, the EU ETS, but we left it when we left the EU at the end of 2020.
+The UK used to be part of the European Union’s emissions trading system, the EU ETS, but we left it when we left the EU at the end of 2020.
 The UK ETS is what we created to replace it.

 When did the UK ETS start?